mfgustavo/glompo/docs/examples.rst

    :lineno-match:
    :lines: 14

-To execute the minimization we simply run :meth:`~glompo.core.manager.GloMPOManager.start_manager`.
+To execute the minimization we simply run :meth:`.GloMPOManager.start_manager`.
 Note: by default GloMPO will not save any files but this is available.

 .. literalinclude:: ../examples/minimal.py
    :linenos: